Feodorovskaya Icon of the Mother of God

-The Feodorovskaya Icon of the Mother of God (Феодоровская икона Божией Матери), also known as Our Lady of Saint Theodore and the Black Virgin Mary of Russia, is the patron icon of the Romanov family.
+The Feodorovskaya Icon of the Mother of God (Феодоровская икона Божией Матери, Feodorovskaya ikona Bozhiyey Materi), also known as Our Lady of Saint Theodore and the Black Virgin Mary of Russia, is the patron icon of the Romanov family.
 It is one of the most venerated icons in the Upper Volga region.
 Her feast days are March 14 (27) and August 29.

 Church lore

 Since the Feodorovskaya follows the same Byzantine Eleusa (Tender Mercy) type as the Theotokos of Vladimir, pious legends declared it a copy of that famous image, purportedly created by Saint Luke.
 In Greek, Theotokos means "God-bearer".
 At the beginning of the XII century it was kept in an old wooden chapel near the city of Kitezh.

 It is believed that, before the Mongol invasion of Rus, the icon was kept in a monastery near the town of Gorodets-on-the-Volga.
 After the Mongols sacked and burnt the town, the icon disappeared and was given up for lost.

 Several months later, on 16 August 1239, Prince Vasily of Kostroma wandered while hunting in a forest.
 While trying to find his way out of a thicket, he saw an icon concealed among fir branches.
 When he reached out to touch it, the icon mysteriously rose up in the air.
 The awestruck prince informed the citizens of Kostroma about the miracle he had witnessed and returned with a crowd of people to the forest.
 They fell prostrate before the icon and prayed to the Theotokos.
 They carried the icon to the city and placed it in the Assumption Cathedral.
 A conflagration destroyed the cathedral and most of its icons soon thereafter, but the Feodorovskaya was found intact on the third day after the fire.

 The people of Gorodets, at a distance to the east from Kostroma, learned about the miracle of the survival of the icon in the fire.
 They recognized the newly found icon as the one that used to be in their church.
 Church legends differ as to why the icon was named after Saint Theodore Stratelates (Феодор Стратилат, Feodor Stratilat), not to be confused with Theodore Tyro).
 One explanation is that, during Vasily's absence in the forest, several residents of Kostroma claimed to have seen an apparition of Saint Theodore come up to the city with an icon in his hands.